It is perfectly possible to deter wasps from buildings,

 Personally, I leave wasps alone (more about that in a moment), but if you’d like to deter wasps from building a nest, here are my main tips:

-Waspinators look a bit like a paper bag (see left).
-You could try making one yourself, but if you don’t have the time, they are not very expensive to buy and should last a while.
+Waspinators look a bit like a paper bag.
+You could try making one yourself, but if you don’t have the time, they are not very expensive to buy and should last a while, unless you choose a paper copy.

 thinking there is already a colony of wasps in situ.
 Because wasps are